Comparison of total $\sigma_k$-curvature: Preliminary

 \subsubsection{Basic variational formulas}

-In this part, we will give basic variational formulas for inversed metric, volume, Ricci curvature and scalar curvature, all of detailed proof can be found in \cite{Yuan_ph_D, Yuan_VolumeCW}.
+In this part, we provide basic variational formulas for the inverse metric, volume, Ricci curvature and scalar curvature.
+Detailed proof can be found in \cite{Yuan_ph_D, Yuan_VolumeCW}.
 First of all, we recall the variational formulas of the inverse metric: \begin{lemma} In local coordinates, the first and second variations of the inverse metric are

 and

 \end{lemma} For volume: \begin{lemma} The first and second variations of volume are

 and